bumbu/bumbu.github.io/_posts/2022-12-03-ios-meditation-shortcut.md

 {% capture assets_path %}{{site.assets_path}}{{page.date | date: "%Y/%m"}}{% endcapture %}

 I often meditate for a preset amount of time.
-This helps with not thinking about how long I've been meditating.
+This helps with not thinking about how long I've been meditating (aka Timer Anxiety).
-Also often I only have a limited amount of time for that.
+I also often only have a limited amount of time for that.

 ## Requirements